adr/madr/template/adr-template.md

 decision-makers: {list everyone involved in the decision}
 consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
 informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
-Measurements for compliance: {how the results are being measured, and any automated or manual fitness functions being used should be listed, along with how they are applied}
 ---

 # {short title, representative of solved problem and found solution}